 This is a book to weed.
 Before you toss it into the weeding pile, you might want to consider using this item as a concrete example of why we we weed.
 Breast cancer treatment has made huge strides since this book was published.
 In the early 1990s, this would have been an excellent choice for a public library medical collection.
-Breast cancer research has had quite a few breakthroughs since the early 1990s, which is not going to be in an early 1990s edition.
+However, breast cancer research has had quite a few breakthroughs since the early 1990s, which are not going to be covered in an early 1990s edition.
 However, before you toss it, it might be worth keeping to illustrate weeding.
 It is a concrete example that can illuminate some of the ideas about weeding and collection quality.
 We can make fun of all sorts of out of time fashion, but this book illustrates the serious side of weeding.

 I’ve also included a screen shot that shows that there have been subsequent editions by the author, yet all the editions have been retained by the owning library.
 Holly and I see this problem all the time in catalogs.
 It indicates a “buy it and forget it” mentality on the part of the library.
 If you have an idea that this might be happening at your library, it’s time to re-evaluate your collection process.